 So on the same platforms there are two different audiences: one keen to engage in dialogue, and another with all the din that mobs make.
 I have certainly found new readers through social media—and for those who are not readers but merely mischief makers, there is always the “block” button.

 A large part of your research is carried out in libraries and archives.
 I am curious about the state and accessibility of these archives.
 Do you think writers would find it easy to use them?
-At least to the few libraries I have been to in Mumbai, they are in a state of disarray – no digitization, no proper upkeep.
+At least the few libraries I have been to in Mumbai are in a state of disarray – no digitization, no proper upkeep.
 Is that something you have seen during your research?

-Manu S Pillai: This is, unfortunately, the truth of many institutions in India, partly due to official apathy and lack of resources, but partly also because culturally and politically we do not value historical material as we ought to.
+Manu S Pillai: This is, unfortunately, the truth of many institutions in India, partly due to official apathy and lack of resources, but partly also because culturally and politically, we do not value historical material as we ought to.

 Yes, we turn history into a political shuttlecock every new season, but outside such exploitation, there is little commitment to developing the discipline.
 Many archives and libraries in India tend to be bureaucratic and slow in how they function, and if one has worked in Western institutions, one is often frustrated by the amount of time that is lost simply waiting for things to be delivered up or located.